 - Angela Tracy (’25): Filipino Diaspora: Unraveling Colonial Legacies and Military-Industrial Dynamics

-The Chloe Center is seeking to support undergraduate research that falls into at least one of the four tracks of the Critical Diaspora Studies major: Migration and Borders; Global Indigeneities; Empires, Wars, and Carceralities; Solidarities, Social Movements, and Citizenship.
+The Chloe Center is seeking to support undergraduate research that falls into at least one of the four focus areas of the Critical Diaspora Studies major: Migration and Borders; Global Indigeneities; Empires, Wars, and Carceralities; Solidarities, Social Movements, and Citizenship.
 Research projects that consider the history and present of Johns Hopkins University and Baltimore in terms of racism, immigration, and colonialism are also welcome.

 Students will receive a grant of $2,000, payable in two halves, to support summer research.
-Recipients will be expected to present their research findings at a panel discussion during the Fall 2025 semester.
+Recipients will be expected to present their research findings at a panel discussion during the Fall semester.

 To apply, please send: